Creating and editing elements

 The properties dialog of the element can be opened with a double click if you want to change settings.

 As soon as you let go of the mouse button, the new element is created and connected to the existing element at the same time.
 It can now be configured.
-You can access the properties dialog of the new element via the main menu "Edit / Properties" option, the corresponding context menu or by double-clicking on the element.
+You can access the properties dialog of the new element via the main menu "Edit / Properties", the corresponding context menu or by double-clicking on the element.

 The method described here can be used to create complete process chains for the automation of workflows.